golioth/docs/docs/services/2-getting-started/2-installing/1-binaries.md

 ---
-id: installing
+id: binaries
-title: Installing Goliothctl
+title: Pre-built Binaries
 ---

 `goliothctl` is a command-line interface (CLI) utility that lets you work with Golioth, from creating your account to registering devices to interacting with _device services_ (more on those later.)
 It runs on your local machine so you'll want to install the version that's appropriate for your operating system: